Tehreem-Iqbal/Tehreem-Iqbal.github.io/_posts/2025-12-03-Setting Up environment for debugging sliver c2.md

 [*] Multiplayer mode enabled
 ```

-I have created an operator named **aris**.
-Import the client configuration file in the Sliver client:
+Here, I have created an operator named **aris**.
+Import the client configuration file in the sliver client:
 ```
 ~/sliver/sliver-client import ~/sliver/server/aris_127.0.0.1.cfg
 ```

-This will copy place the operator config in  ~/.sliver-client/configs.
+This will copy the operator config in  `~/.sliver-client/configs`.
 Now, Run and **Debug>Launch client**
 ![Image](/assets/images/Posts/Setting%20Up%20debugging%20env%20for%20sliver/demo03.png)